bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Adam Jonas: 00:05:09

-You did that project, and I thought it was pretty clever in terms of how you used Orvin transactions to fingerprint nodes.
+You did that project, and I thought it was pretty clever in terms of how you used orhpaned transactions to fingerprint nodes.
 And so you get to the other side of that, the results were pretty striking.
 And what happens?
 You deliver that.